decentropy/web-bookmarks/README.md

 Keep your bookmarks encrypted in cloud

 # about
 Common browser bookmark tools (in Chrome or Firefox) force you to 1) commit to single browser platform across devices, and 2) exposes all your personal bookmarks to a third party.

 This web bookmark solution encrypts data with a local password, allowing you to share bookmarks across all devices and browsers without exposing your data.

 ![screenshot](https://raw.githubusercontent.com/steve-vincent/web-bookmarks/master/screenshot.png)

 # get started

-This solution requires:
-- A host to server these files
-- Creating a (free) firebase app to store encrypted data (*<- could be rewritten for another backend*)
+This solution requires creating a (free) firebase app to store encrypted data (*<- else, write your own backend*)

 Instructions:
 1. Create new (free) firebase project